-Scooters with a plastic base should never go off-road since they’re virtually guaranteed to crack open at some point.
+Scooters with a plastic base should never go off-road, since they’re virtually guaranteed to crack open at some point.

 It’s surprisingly easy to find acceptable brakes, but there are tiers.
 Electronic braking is alright, mechanical discs are better, and the best option is hydraulics.
-Be aware that hydraulic brakes need to be periodically refilled, and that brake discs can eventually warp or wear down.
+Be aware that hydraulic brakes need to be periodically refilled, and that brake discs will eventually warp or wear down.